Saturday, December 6, 2008

 Bill Ayers, terrorist, still unrepentant

 I have regrets, of course -- including mistakes of excess and failures of imagination, posturing and posing, inflated and heated rhetoric, blind sectarianism and a lot else.
 No one can reach my age with their eyes even partly open and not have hundreds of regrets.
-The responsibility for the risks we posed to others in some of our most extreme actions in those underground years never leaves my thoughts for long.
+The responsibility for the risks we posed to others in some of our most extreme actions in those underground years never leaves my thoughts for long."Unleashed" by whom?
+Not the Marxist-Leninist regime in Hanoi, which Ayers actively supported.
+He never tried to stop that violence.
+The guys who tried to stop the Marxist-Leninist violence were the U.S. military -- the "pigs" Ayers tried to kill.

 The antiwar movement in all its commitment, all its sacrifice and determination, could not stop the violence unleashed against Vietnam.
 And therein lies cause for real regret.